Ani511/KGP-Route-Recommender/README.md

 # 🚦 Smart Route Ranking System using TOPSIS
-A transportation decision-making web app built for IIT Kharagpur, ranking routes based on user-defined preferences like time, traffic, safety, cost, and distance.
+A decision-support transportation intelligence system for IIT Kharagpur that ranks routes using user-defined preferences across safety, traffic, road quality, distance, and travel time.

 ## 📌 Overview
 This project implements a decision-support route recommendation system for IIT Kharagpur campus navigation.
 Instead of optimizing only for shortest distance or travel time, the system models routing as a multi-criteria decision-making (MCDM) problem, incorporating safety, traffic, road quality, travel time, and distance simultaneously.